James Burton (conductor)

 James Burton (born 1974) is a British conductor and composer.
-He is currently the Boston Symphony Orchestra choral director and conductor of the Tanglewood Festival Chorus.

 Early life and education

 Born in London, Burton studied at Westminster Abbey Choir School and he became head chorister of the choir of Westminster Abbey in 1987.
 He was awarded a music scholarship to Radley College, and a choral scholarship to St John's College, Cambridge, where his initial interest in conducting was encouraged by Christopher Robinson.
 Burton holds a master's degree from the Peabody Conservatory, where he studied orchestral conducting with Frederik Prausnitz and Gustav Meier.